BOOKS and VIDEOS

 A Course in Computational Number Theory, 2000.
 Co-authored with Stan Wagon

 This is an introduction to number theory couched in an exploratory, computation rich setting that makes extensive use of Mathematica.
-Topics include the Euclidean Algorithm, modular arithmetic, linear congruences, Chinese Remainder Theorem, Fermat's Little Theroem and pseudoprimes, Euler's phi, perfect numbers, primitive roots and orders, distribution of primes, prime testing and certification, RSA, check digits, factoring algorithms, quadratic residues and reciprocity, Pepin's test, continued fractions, Pell's equation, CFRAC, Lucas sequences for prime certification and factorization and the Lucas-Lehmer algorithm, representations as sums of squares, Gaussian primes.
+Topics include the Euclidean Algorithm, modular arithmetic, linear congruences, Chinese Remainder Theorem, Fermat's Little Theorem and pseudoprimes, Euler's phi, perfect numbers, primitive roots and orders, distribution of primes, prime testing and certification, RSA, check digits, factoring algorithms, quadratic residues and reciprocity, Pepin's test, continued fractions, Pell's equation, CFRAC, Lucas sequences for prime certification and factorization and the Lucas-Lehmer algorithm, representations as sums of squares, Gaussian primes.

 This is a vector calculus textbook that empahsizes the language of differential forms and the physical motivation for the topics encountered.
 The first and third chapters describe celestial mechanics and the latter chapters deal with electricity and magnetism and show how the symmetries of Maxwell's equations lead to special relativity.
 The book concludes with a proof that E=mc^2.
-There are two pdf files of to the 4th printing: calc_corrections-1.pdf and calc_corrections-2.pdf.
+There are two pdf files of corrections to the 4th printing: calc_corrections-1.pdf and calc_corrections-2.pdf.

 This is really an introduction to Number Theory that is built around around the twin problems of how to determine whether a large integer is prime and, if it is not, how to factor it into its prime factors.
 It includes descriptions of the RSA public-key cryptosystem, the Multiple Polynomial Quadratic Sieve, and the Elliptic Curve methods for factorization and primality testing.
 A pdf file of the corrections is available.